ssribeiro/staking/README.md

 ## Starving Unstake
 Each user is allowed one Starving Unstake per starvation period.

-It allows the user to unstake their principal only, while automatically restaking the rewards to be claimed once the contract is replenished and healthy again.
+It allows the user to unstake their principal only, while automatically restaking the rewards (no lock period applied this time) to be claimed once the contract is replenished and healthy again.

 A single Starving Unstake will trigger the starvation mode, pausing the contract to prevent new stakes.